 Benefits provided.
 Tennessee Code Annotated Title 8, Chapters 34-37 establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the Teacher Retirement Plan are eligible to retire at age 65 with 5 years of service credit or pursuant to the rule of 90 in which the member's age and service credit total 90.
-Members are entitled to receive unreduced service retirement benefits, which are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
+Benefits are determined by a formula using the member's highest five consecutive year average compensation and the member's years of service credit.
+A reduced early retirement benefit is available at age 60 and vested or pursuant to the rule of 80.
+Members are vested with give years of service credit.
 Service related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service related disability eligibility.
 The service related and non-service related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to the 2nd of July of the previous year.
 The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
 No COLA is granted if the change in the CPI is less than one-half percent.
 A one percent COLA is granted if the CPI change is between one-half percent and one percent.
 A member who leaves employment may withdraw their employee contributions, plus any accumulated interest.
 Under the Teacher Retirement Plan, benefit terms and conditions, including COLA, can be adjusted on a prospective basis.
 Moreover, there are defined cost controls and unfunded liability controls that provide for the adjustment of benefit terms and conditions on an automatic basis.

 Contributions.
 Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
 Teachers contribute 5 percent of salary.
 The Local Education Agencies (LEAs) make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
 Per the statutory provisions governing the TCRS, the employer contribution rate cannot be less than 4 percent, except for in years when the maximum funded level, approved by the TCRS Board of Trustees, is reached.
 By law, employer contributions for the Teacher Retirement Plan are required to be paid.
 The TCRS may intercept the state shared taxes of the sponsoring governmental entity of the LEA if the required employer contributions are not remitted.
-Employer contributions for the year ended June 30, 2016 to the Teacher Retirement Plan were \$39,351, which is 4 percent of covered payroll.
+Employer contributions for the year ended June 30, 2017 to the Teacher Retirement Plan were \$58,853, which is 4 percent of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.